grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 To share content, follow these steps:

-1. Create a markdown file containing the source to be shared and include `headless: true` in the front matter to prevent the website from publishing the page.
+1. Create a Markdown file containing the source to be shared and include `headless: true` in the front matter to prevent the website from publishing the page.
 1. Store the file in a shared folder.
-1. To include the shared content in a markdown file, insert the `docs/shared` shortcode with the following named parameters:
+1. To include the shared content in a Markdown file, insert the `docs/shared` shortcode with the following named parameters:

   Parameter | Description | Required
   ---|---|---